blaze505050/AeroDecel/AeroDecel/paper.md

-AeroDecel is a comprehensive, open-source Python framework for simulating planetary Entry, Descent, and Landing (EDL) trajectories with support for multi-body 6-DOF dynamics, real-gas thermochemistry, ablative thermal protection, aeroelastic flutter analysis, and lattice Boltzmann turbulence modelling.
-The framework couples high-fidelity physics modules — including Park 1993 CO$_2$ dissociation kinetics, Amar ablation modelling, and modified Newtonian aerodynamics — with machine-learning surrogates such as normalising flows, Fourier neural operators, graph neural networks, and Gaussian process emulators.
-AeroDecel enables researchers and engineers to perform end-to-end EDL mission analysis, from atmospheric entry through parachute deployment to powered terminal descent, entirely in Python with zero proprietary dependencies.
+AeroDecel is a comprehensive, open-source Python framework for simulating planetary Entry, Descent, and Landing (EDL) trajectories with support for multi body 6-DOF dynamics, real gas thermochemistry, ablative thermal protection, aeroelastic flutter analysis, and lattice Boltzmann turbulence modelling.
+The framework couples high fidelity physics modules including Park 1993 CO$_2$ dissociation kinetics, Amar ablation modelling, and modified Newtonian aerodynamics with machine learning surrogates such as normalising flows, Fourier neural operators, graph neural networks, and Gaussian process emulators.
+AeroDecel enables researchers and engineers to perform end to end EDL mission analysis, from atmospheric entry through parachute deployment to powered terminal descent, entirely in Python with zero proprietary dependencies.

 # Statement of Need

-High-fidelity EDL simulation has traditionally been confined to proprietary tools developed by major aerospace contractors and national space agencies.
+High fidelity EDL simulation has traditionally been confined to proprietary tools developed by major aerospace contractors and national space agencies.
-Codes such as POST II (NASA), DSENDS (JPL), and LAURA (Langley) are either export-controlled, require expensive licences, or lack the modularity needed for rapid prototyping of novel mission concepts.
+Codes such as POST II (NASA), DSENDS (JPL), and LAURA (Langley) are either export controlled, require expensive licences, or lack the modularity needed for rapid prototyping of novel mission concepts.
 Open-source alternatives do exist, but they are typically fragmented: a 3-DOF trajectory integrator here, a standalone ablation solver there, with no